ngodinhloc/service-schema/README.md

 </pre>

 In this events.json:
-- There are two events that the microservice is listening to: "Users.afterSaveCommit.Create", "Users.afterSaveCommit.Update"
+- There are 02 events that the microservice is listening to: "Users.afterSaveCommit.Create", "Users.afterSaveCommit.Update"
 - Each of event have a list of services that will run the event

 services.json